andrew/ultimate-awesome/README.md

 - [awesome-finance](https://github.com/xiawu/awesome-finance) - A curated list of awesome financial software, libraries, resources, and tools.
 - [101](https://github.com/yhjor/101) - Hand-picked Coding Bootcamp resources for first time learners.
 - [awesome-pentest](https://github.com/yllnelaj/awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.
+- [awesome-nodejs-rest-api](https://github.com/yogski/awesome-nodejs-rest-api) - So, you want to create REST API using Node.js?
+This is the reference you need to build the right recipe.
 - [awesome-chatgpt-zh](https://github.com/yuchenlichuck/awesome-chatgpt-zh) - 来自 OpenAI 的 ChatGPT 和 GPT-3 精选资源列表.
 - [awesome-accessibility](https://github.com/zenika-open-source/awesome-accessibility) - 😎 Awesome lists about accessibility, diversity and inclusion .
 - [awesome-weave](https://github.com/zequez/awesome-weave) - 🍀 A collection of Holochain's Weave resources.